conduktor/conduktor-platform/doc/README.md

 Note that Data Masking is only available in Enterprise plans.
 If you are interested in gaining access to this feature, please [contact us](https://www.conduktor.io/contact).
 - [Learn how to implement Data Masking](data%20masking/data-masking.md)

-***

-## Known Issues

-- Monitoring - SSL Clusters
-    - _There is a known issue inside Monitoring pertaining to clusters whereby certificates (keystore/truststore) have been specified in the platform [Configuration](Configuration.md)._